HuihanYang-Arya/DDA4210_Group_project/README.md

 ## MODEL

-Our model can be found in 🤗 https://huggingface.co/JerryMo/db-simpsons-asim-style and 🤗 https://huggingface.co/Foxintohumanbeing/simpson-lora.
+Our models can be found in 🤗 [JerryMo/db-simpsons-asim-style](https://huggingface.co/JerryMo/db-simpsons-asim-style) and 🤗 [Foxintohumanbeing/simpson-lora](https://huggingface.co/Foxintohumanbeing/simpson-lora).

+`JerryMo/db-simpsons-asim-style` is fine-tuned from SAM and `Foxintohumanbeing/simpson-lora` is fine-tuned from LoRA, whose performance is also ok.

 The QR code of our APP is here!Enjoy!👋